open-source-tabletop/openfire-gm-scraplands/scraplands-bad-blood.md

 ### Dropper Weapons

+Each vehicle may include one dropper weapon, at the points cost listed, so long as it has no more than two weapons in total.

 | Weapon          | RNG | ATT | DMG | PRC | Special              | Points |
 | :-------------- | :-: | :-: | :-: | :-: | :------------------- | :----- |
 | Smoke Dropper   |  5  |  1  |  -  |  -  | Dropper, Obstructing | 1      |